 Plan ahead by including veterinary expenses in your budget.
 Pay attention to what you are actually getting from your vet.
 These are things like experience, knowledge, quality staff, nice facility, etc.

 It's also important that you make informed, practical decisions about your pet's veterinary care.
 You must be your dog's advocate.
 That means you should become familiar with the veterinary care available and the treatment options presented to you.
 Ask a lot of questions and do a lot of research.
-Consider reading the book Speaking for Spot, written by veterinary internal medicine specialists Dr. Nancy Kay.
+Consider reading the book Speaking for Spot, written by veterinary internal medicine specialist Dr. Nancy Kay.
 Buy on Amazon

 After all of this, if your vet's office still doesn't seem worth the price, then it might be time to look for a different veterinary hospital.
 Again, it's important that you see the value in the services offered.
 Do your research and find another vet.
 This should be someone you can trust and with whom you can see value).
 At the end of the day, you must simply do what is best for your dog.